 Ariel’s Domestic Strategies

 As part of our commitment to drive long-term results for our clients, we employ a rigorous approach when considering environmental, social, and governance (ESG) risk factors across our flagship traditional value strategies.
-Our dedicated two-person ESG team, embedded in our domestic research department, works closely with our fundamental analysts and portfolio managers to integrate and assess financially material ESG risks and opportunities throughout Ariel’s investment analysis and direct engagement with management teams.
+Our dedicated three-person ESG team, embedded in our domestic research department, works closely with our fundamental analysts and portfolio managers to integrate and assess financially material ESG risks and opportunities throughout Ariel’s investment analysis and direct engagement with management teams.
 For each company, we create an in-depth ESG research report including a proprietary ESG Risk Rating informed by assessments of industry exposure, disclosure, and management of material ESG issues.
 These strategies have a long tradition of using our position as significant shareholders to drive improvement on ESG performance through constructive relationships with management teams.
 Our focus on ESG integration builds on long-held screens in our domestic strategies of companies whose primary source of revenue is derived from production or sale of tobacco products or manufacture of firearms or the operation of for profit prisons.